Heart (journal)

 Heart is a biweekly peer-reviewed medical journal covering all areas of cardiovascular medicine and surgery.
 It is the official journal of the British Cardiovascular Society.
 It was established in 1939 as the British Heart Journal and is published by the BMJ Group.
 The name was changed from British Heart Journal to Heart in 1996 with the start of volume 75.
-The editor-in-chief is Catherine Otto (University of Washington).
+The editor-in-chief is Kazem Rahimi (University of Oxford).

 A sister journal, Open Heart, was established in 2010 with the aim of covering cardiovascular research with less emphasis on novelty or priority.

 History

 In 2010, Heart established a sister journal, Heart Asia.
 It was the official journal of the Asia Pacific Heart Association and aimed to focus on cardiovascular research in the Asia Pacific region.
 In 2019, the journal ceased publication.

 Abstracting and indexing

 The journal is abstracted and indexed by Index Medicus, Science Citation Index Expanded, EMBASE, and Scopus.
-According to the Journal Citation Reports, its 2020 impact factor is 5.994, ranking it 31st out of 142 journals in the category "Cardiac and Cardiovascular Systems".
+According to the Journal Citation Reports, its 2023 impact factor is 5.1, ranking it 38th out of 222 journals in the category "Cardiac and Cardiovascular Systems".